History of Baptist Christianity in Sichuan: History

 In 1910, the ABMU changed its name to American Baptist Foreign Mission Society (ABFMS), and became one of the four founding societies of the West China Union University, together with American Methodist Episcopal Mission (Methodist Episcopal Church), Canadian Methodist Mission (Methodist Church of Canada), and Friends' Foreign Mission Association (British Quakers).
+Dr. William Reginald Morse helped found a medical school at the university.
+He later became dean of the medical school and also held positions at the university's Baptist College.

 During the 1911 Revolution which overthrew the Qing dynasty, Openshaw took care of the wounded, with his wife as auxiliary.
 The local Christians later told of Mrs. Openshaw's bravery during the siege of Yazhou, how she would play the organ and sing while bullets whizzed about the house.

 In 1919, the ABFMS celebrated the thirtieth anniversary of its West China Mission.
 In 1920, Rev. A. G. Adams assumed responsibility for the work of the evangelistic field, which had been for several years under the direction of Rev. David Crockett Graham, a polymath Baptist minister who was ordained at the First Baptist Church of Fairport, New York, in 1911, and spent nearly forty years in Sichuan Province, arriving shortly after his ordination.
 He was also one of the key figures in the discovery of the archaeological site now known as Sanxingdui, when a collection of jade pieces contributed to the Museum of Art, Archaeology and Ethnology at the West China Union University by an English Anglican missionary, Vyvyan Donnithorne, in 1931, drew his attention, subsequently leading to an archaeological excavation in 1934.

 By 1913, the American Baptists had 793 church members; and by the end of 1921, 1,263 members.

 In 1924, a Swedish American missionary Esther Nelson was sent to Sichuan by the First Swedish Baptist Church of Minneapolis.
 Between 1924 and 1945, she worked primarily as a nurse and medical educator in various Baptist hospitals.
 She applied to become a full-time evangelist after the formation of the Baptist General Conference's Foreign Mission Board in 1945.
-This led her to the city of Huili in Southern Sichuan at the end of 1947, where she worked until 1950, when foreign missionaries were driven out of China by the newly established communist regime.
+This led her to the city of Huili in southwestern Sichuan at the end of 1947, where she worked until 1950, when foreign missionaries were driven out of China by the newly established communist government.

 In 1938, Alfred James Broomhall, an English Baptist missionary, entered China through the China Inland Mission.
-In 1946, he entered the territory of the Independent Nuosu in Southern Sichuan, with a team to establish a sustained Christian witness among them.
-He was only able to live among the Nuosu people from 1947 to 1951, and spent his last few months under house arrest before being expelled from China by communist regime; but his team was able to plant seeds that were going to bear fruit in coming decades.
+In 1946, he entered the territory of the Independent Nosu (Nosuland) in southwestern Sichuan, with a team to establish a sustained Christian witness among them.
+He traveled to Zhaojue (Chaokioh) at first, and then to Xichang (Sichang), which were at the time part of "West" Kham Province.
+He was only able to live among the Nosu people from 1947 to 1951, and spent his last few months under house arrest before being expelled from China by communist regime; but his team was able to plant seeds that were going to bear fruit in coming decades.